Youssehf/Basic-Calculator/README.md

 # Calculator Project
 This is a simple calculator project built with HTML, CSS, and JavaScript.
 It allows users to perform basic arithmetic calculations directly in the browser.
+I tried to make it with the simplest code I could make.

 ## Features
 * Addition, subtraction, multiplication, and division operations.